mendacus/chrome-abe-decryption-bof/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) for guidelines on:

-- Issue reporting
+Let me know if you:

+- Have an issue
-- Pull requests
+- Have pull requests
-- Code style

 ---

 ## 📄 License